MicroEJ/Demo-Wearable-VG/watchface-flower/README.md

 # Dependencies

-_All dependencies are retrieved transitively by MicroEJ Module Manager_.
+_All dependencies are retrieved transitively by Gradle_.

 # Source